Pros & Cons of Using Tin Ceiling Tiles as a Backsplash

 Tin tiles are thin and light.
 It makes it incredibly easy to cut them with tin snips or a heavy-duty paper cutter.
 However, despite their lightweight being a huge plus, sometimes it can be a slight drawback.
 If you don't handle them with care, there is a chance of them bending easily, so it's important to treat them warily while you carry out the installation.

-With this in mind, you'll now know that tin is a great material for a backsplash behind a kitchen stove - where hot liquids splash frequently.
-Installing tin tiles for a backsplash in this area tells people that not only are you a creative decorator, but that you also have safety in mind.
+Tin is a great material for a backsplash behind a kitchen stove - where hot liquids splash frequently.
+Installing tin tiles for a backsplash in this area tells people that not only are you a creative decorator but that you also value safety.

-Tin tiles may not be the cheapest option for a backsplash tile, but it's still an option that suits those who are on a budget, as their cost can be as little as $3 per square foot.
+Tin tiles for a backsplash is not the least expensive option, but it's still an option that suits those who are on a budget, as they come at a price of as little as $3 per square foot.
 Another reason these tiles are less expensive than other materials is that they don't require a professional installer.
-As mentioned, this installation project can be achieved by anybody.

 - Easy to Clean and Maintain: